Harriet Cross (diplomat): Life

-She was the fourth woman to manage the Boston consulate and the first consul since 1972 to represent the United Kingdom outside the European Union.
+She was the first female High Commissioner to Trinidad and Tobago, the fourth woman to manage the Boston consulate and the first consul since 1972 to represent the United Kingdom outside the European Union.
 While in Yemen, ongoing conflict there compelled her to organize the evacuation of the Embassy, and she subsequently spent the rest of her posting in Jeddah, Saudi Arabia.

 Cross earned a master's degree in International Relations from the Fletcher School of Law & Diplomacy at Tufts University (2019, Global Master of Arts Program (GMAP)), a First Class honours degree from the University of Warwick in Politics with French and an Executive Certificate in Management & Leadership from MIT.